ivan-guerra/programmador.com/content/posts/2023/digital-image-steganography.md

 another.
 Interested in a more serious steganography tool?
 Highly recommend checking out a free and open source tool such as [steghide][7].

-The complete project source with build instructions, usage, etc. is available on GitHub under [steganography][8].
+Note, this project has since been rewritten in Rust and renamed to `steg`.
+The complete project source is available on GitHub under [steg][8].
+The Rust version of the project includes more testing, support for additional image formats, and the ability to chose the number of bits to use for the merge/unmerge operation.

 [1]: https://www.youtube.com/@Computerphile
 [2]: https://www.youtube.com/watch?v=TWEXCYQKyDc